 Controversy in Kuwait over the movie “Turning Red”… Was a decision issued to ban it because of “suggestions of puberty”?

 The film tells the story of a girl who reaches her teens and turns into a red panda when she gets too excited.
-The events of the film deal with the physical changes and the girl’s interests in puberty and her feelings about how others view her.
+The events of the film deal with the physical changes and the girl’s interests in puberty and her feelings regarding how others view her.

 The film was released globally in March, and it is produced by Walt Disney and Pixar.